 This means a public hearing process will begin.
 A written Complaint is filed and the lawyer files a written Answer.
 A Hearing Officer will set a hearing date, usually several months after the process begins.
 Grievants do not need to take further action unless contacted.
 Records are public, unless a protective order is issued.
 Stipulations, or agreed resolutions, are possible at any point in the process.

 Review committee dismissal is the last action on a grievance.
 Review committees may dismiss the grievance and send an advisory letter to the lawyer.
 The Grievant does not receive a copy of the advisory letter.
 There is no appeal from a review committee dismissal.
-These grievances and materials are not public.
+Dismissed grievances and materials are not public.